VarunSelvam/Wordle/README.md

 - Second S should be "Grey" since the third S in SASSY is in the correct position.
 - Third S is "Green" since it is in the correct position.

-Python's `in` operator can be used for this however, the `in` operator will not consider duplicates.
+Python's `in` operator can be used, however the `in` operator will not consider duplicates.
 Consequently, Python will incorrectly state that there are 2 "yellow" S's in the word SASSY.
-This issue however can be solved by utilizing the following formula:
+This issue however can be solved by utilizing the following formula which will be demonstrated for the letter S in "SASSY".

+- Word: ASSET
+- Guess: SASSY

+Correct Position (CP): 1
+Wrong Position(WP): 2
+Total Letter Count (TLC) in Word (ASSET): 2
+Total Yellow Labelled Letters:  (TYL)

+**Ex:** TYL = TLC - (CP + WP)
+             TYL = 2 - (1+2)
+             TYL = -1
+             |TYL| = 1

+TYL = 1 indicates that one of the yellow labelled "S" in SASSY should be changed to Grey.
+Additionally, if TYL = 0, this means that Python's `in` operator has labelled the correct number of yellow letters.
+This formula however will not work if the letter count is greater in the word compared to the guess.
+For instance:

+- Word: ABBAS
+- GUESS: BliSS

+This code will not work for "B" in Bliss because there are two letters in ABBAS.

+Correct Position (CP): 0
+Wrong Position(WP): 1
+Total Letter Count (TLC) in Word (ABBAS): 2
+Total Yellow Labelled Letters:  (TYL)

+**Ex:** TYL = TLC - (CP + WP)
+             TYL = 2 - (0+1)
+             TYL = 1
+             |TYL| = 1

+The formula is stating that one of the yellow labelled "B" should be changed to Grey which is erroneous.
+There is only one "B" in BLISS which is in the wrong location but the formula is stating that this should be colored Grey.
+This would consequently imply that the Word (ABBAS) has no B when this is false.
+The solution however is to only use this formula when the **Total Letter Count in Guess > Total Letter Count in Word**.

+**Final Formula**: TYL = TLC - (CP + WP) if (TLC in Guess TLC < TLC in Word)

-## File Explanations
+## File Explanations: